dmd-program/dmd-100/projects/ritual.md

 For this project, you will go though a human-centered design process to discover opportunities, define challenges, develop wireframes, and deliver an interactive prototype of a mobile app.

-You will be making a prototype app for one of your classmates, that would help them.
+You will be making a prototype app for one of your classmates, that would promote a positive ritual.
 Your assigned

 The central theme of this project is ***ritual***.
 The project's theme will help frame your work within a broader context.